BU-Spark/CS506Spring2021Repository/SustainablePurchasing/Deliverable 3/README.md

 We have received three batch of data from clients.
 * First part of data is about the list of things that the University purchases every year.
 Most of them are coffee and toner.
 That data contains each singal request that the university have.
 Our clients tell us that toner and coffee are two main components that university uses.
 * Second data batch is about the number of toner and paper that the office request each year.
 We call it WBMason Paper and Toner.
-The client This is mainly because we find the the papaer and toner are two main contribuctors of the green house gas.
+This is mainly because we find the the papaer and toner are two main contribuctors of the green house gas.
 * Last, we ask our clients to provide the list of different departments and colleges.
 We want to find out the pattern of different apaprtment request to find a solution to reduce the green house gas.
+In this dataset, we have different data with different apartment so we can try to find the frequency of different apartment to answer the key question of our peoject.